Greg-Boggs/easy_breadcrumb/README.txt

 working.
 The resulting block will be something like: "Home >> Contact Us" or "Home / Contact us".
 The breadcrumb presentation could vary depending on the module's settings.

+There is also an option for exclude some words from the "capitalizator".